 Summary : As the Antarctic summer comes to a close in March, migratory whale species like the humpback are very active, socializing and feeding in preparation for the long journey ahead.
-Resident whale species like the Minke and Orca are abundant, and you stand a good chance of encountering Southern Right whales and some of the larger pelagic species.
+Resident whale species like the minke and orca are abundant, and you stand a good chance of encountering southern right whales and some of the larger pelagic species.
 Leopard seals are also very busy in March, hunting naive penguin chicks as they mature, develop their waterproof feathers, and make their first journeys to the sea.

 Activities : Birding, Camping, Hiking, Kayaking, Photography, Triple/Quad Cabins

 Read this itinerary as a guide only; the exact route and program varies according to ice and weather conditions—and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.
 ExpeditionTrips is not responsible for itinerary changes.

 Mandatory Travel Insurance: All passengers are required to carry valid travel insurance.
 This insurance must contain medical and evacuation coverage.
 Cancellation and trip interruption insurance are strongly recommended as well.
 As any potential evacuation from Antarctica can cost up to $200,000, it is recommended that no policy carry less than this amount of coverage.
 Pre-departure forms will require information as to travel insurance carrier, policy number, and a 24 hour contact number.
 ExpeditionTrips strongly recommends that the travel insurance policy covers trip cancellation insurance, trip delay (interruption or after departure coverage), baggage and repatriation.
 ExpeditionTrips can assist U.S. residents with travel protection options.
 Other conditions may apply based on pre-existing conditions.

 Get a taste of Antarctica as it was experienced by the early explorers.
 After a delicious dinner onboard, jump back in the Zodiacs and head ashore for a night of camping in Antarctica!
 Help to set up camp, then enjoy the sounds of the waves, the creaking of the glaciers, and perhaps even the blow of a passing whale.
 Anyone 12 and older can participate (with additional fee).
 Included: insulated sleeping bags, rated -20° F, a sleeping bag liner, one dry bag for a pillow and a change of clothes, 4-season mountaineering tents, a limited number of mountaineering bivy sacks, and insulated sleeping pads.
 Booking in advance is highly recommended.
 Please contact ExpeditionTrips for details.